prvious/laravel-new/README.md

 # Laravel Installer Docker Image

-Docker image with Laravel installer pre-installed for creating new Laravel projects.
+🚀 **Self-updating** Docker image with Laravel installer pre-installed for creating new Laravel projects.

+> This image automatically updates every hour when new Laravel installer versions are released.

 ## Usage